d33dler/FLAPS-WW/flaps_assignment/report.md

 MainPackage - .controller \
 (Class) AircraftDataTracker & CommercialDataTracker - we chose to implement classes that gather all relevant aircraft data which is then supplied to the InfoPanel.
-Therefore, we can increment the data complexity by connecting new classes to this main class.
+Therefore, I can increment the data complexity by connecting new classes to this main class.

 Package .execcomm :\
 Contains all the objects extending from the abstract class Command, it features all available user configuration settings.